onosproject/device-provisioner/README.md

 ### Device Pipeline Configuration Using P4Runtime API
 The application uses P4Runtime *SetForwardingPipelineConfig* RPC to set/update pipelines in a P4 programmable device.
-At very high level, the user specifies the pipelines and type of configuration action for each pipeline (e.g.  VERIFY, VERIFY_AND_COMMIT, RECONCILE_AND_COMMIT, etc) that should be provisioned for each device when the device entity is created in [onos-topo][onos-topo].
-The pipeline config reconciliation loop controller listens to topology changes and tries to reconcile the pipeline config and reach to the desired state based on the user request.
+At very high level, the user specifies the pipelines and type of configuration action for each pipeline (e.g.  VERIFY, VERIFY_AND_COMMIT, RECONCILE_AND_COMMIT, etc) when the device entity is created in [onos-topo][onos-topo].
+The pipeline config reconciliation loop controller listens to topology changes and tries to reconcile the pipeline config  and reach to the desired state based on given information in topo.
-The application also uses Atomix primitives (a map) for keeping the internal device pipeline config state per target.
+Furthermore, the application also uses Atomix primitives (a map) for keeping the internal device pipeline config state per target.

 ### Usage of P4 Plugins
 Device provisioner uses [onos-p4-plugins][onos-p4-plugins] to implement a P4 program agnostic device pipeline provisioning mechanism.
-Each P4 plugin provides an interface that allows to get access to the required information for provisioning a device pipeline such as P4Info and P4 device config.
-Device provisioner uses the information for each pipeline that user provides using onos-topo  (i.e. name, version, architecture of a P4 program) to find appropriate P4 plugin using a plugin registry mechanism in the app.
+Each P4 plugin provides an interface that allows the application to get access to the required information for provisioning a device pipeline such as P4Info and P4 device config.
+Device provisioner gets pipeline information from onos-topo that user provides  (i.e. name, version, architecture of a P4 program).
+The applications uses pipeline info to find appropriate P4 plugin using a plugin registry mechanism in the app.

 # Getting Started